Web Privacy and Cookie Policy

 Important note: this Web Privacy and Cookie Policy (the “Policy”) does not include PartnerRe’s data protection and privacy in relation to its reinsurance business (please refer to PartnerRe’s Business Privacy Notice) nor in relation to job application and employment at PartnerRe (please refer to our Employee Privacy Notice in the “Careers” section).

 Protecting your privacy is very important to us.
 We want you to understand what data we collect and how we use it when you navigate on our Site (as defined below).
-We treat nonpublic personal data in accordance with our Web Privacy and Cookie Policy.
+We treat nonpublic personal data collected when you navigate our Site in accordance with our Web Privacy and Cookie Policy.

 What Data Does This Policy Cover?